AndKosikowski/EvilElf/MultiEvasion/README.md

-# Originally from MultiEvasion project, need to update
+# Originally from MultiEvasion project https://github.com/UCdasec/MultiEvasion

+---

+Our contributions to this MultiEvasion project is modifications to the project for ease of testing, adding test_model_simple.py to allow easier testing for various models at once.
+Otherwise this portion of the project is large unchanged besides some needed updates for installation.

 # MultiEvasion